 - Bordo 6000 bike lock and cable – this took ages to decide upon, light and secure doesn’t compute, but the lock straps nicely behind the seat down tube.

-- MacPac Microlite tent, replaced with a Hilleberg Soulo tent – my old friend is just too long in the tooth now, nothing has broken, but the inner tent is sagging badly.
-The new Hilleberg, though expensive, will give me the absolute confidence to camp whatever the weather, so I use that in Spring/Autumn.
-I use a Terra Nova Competition 2 in summer, which has loads of room and is very well ventilated.
-Bought in the sales for a bargain.
+- MacPac Microlite tent, replaced with a Terra Nova Competition 2 tent.
+My old friend MacPac is just too long in the tooth now, nothing has broken, but the inner tent is sagging badly.
+The new tent provides loads of space and good ventilation, ideal for summer.

 - Shimano SPD Touring Shoes – with good Vibram soles, so I am not going to slip on a ferry loading ramp and can walk up nearby hills if I have to.
 The heels have failed on these, so I now use Pearl Izumi X-Alp Drift IV, these are excellent.